SirRicSteel/TheosResearch.org/branding/README.md

 ### ❌ Do Not Use
 - Code repositories (keep technical)
 - Legal documents (use institutional branding)
-- Any context that might imply consciousness claims
+- Any context that might imply recursive refinement claims

 ---